-Alliances are an innovative form of project delivery, and the POBM Design and Build road project alliance in Queensland appears to be the first alliance of this type employed internationally.
+Alliances are an innovative form of project delivery, with Australia leading the way in applying the approach to building and road projects.
+The POBM Design and Build road project alliance in Queensland appears to be the first alliance of this type employed internationally.
 It follows from the success of smaller road construction alliances undertaken in Queensland, the first building project alliance internationally (on the successful Australian National Museum project in Canberra), and the longer-running successes of project alliances in the gas and oil industry.